syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/export-and-print.md

 ### Setting Page Options:

-It is possible to set/change the Pdf page settings such as size, margins (left, right, top and bottom), transition, and rotate angle and header/footer values by passing the page settings and page document template object values into the export method.
+It is possible to set/change the PDF page settings such as size, margins (left, right, top and bottom), transition, and rotate angle and header/footer values by passing the page settings and page document template object values into the export method.

 #### Page Settings: